 The discussions raised many questions that I hadn’t dealt with properly in my regular online courses.
 So, what solutions are there to the issue with the written examination in online courses?

 First of all, the idea of surveillance of students while they write their exams is intrusive and sends a strong signal that you don’t trust your students.
-The same applies to ‘lockdown’ of the student’s computer during the exam, i.e. to only allowing access to the exam paper while all other software and access to the Internet are locked.
+The same applies to the ‘lockdown’ of the student’s computer during the exam, i.e., only allowing access to the exam paper.
+In contrast, all other software and access to the Internet are locked.
 This tool doesn’t bring much value as a student could have a second unit like a smartphone or tablet to access software and the Internet.

-My view is that it is the responsibility of lecturers and examiners to adapt the exams to the online environment.
-The exam should have a format that allow the student to present his/her learnings and understanding, and at the same time limiting the benefits of, and possibilities of collaboration among students during the exam.
-The open book exam is a good starting point for inspiration.
+My view is that lecturers and examiners’ responsibility is to adapt the exams to the online environment.
+The exam should have a format that allows the student to present their learnings and understanding and, at the same time, limit the benefits of and possibilities of collaboration among students during the exam.
+The open-book exam is a good starting point for inspiration.